EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 At some point we will likely move towards a more GitHub-centered contribution workflow, as outlined below.

 Specifically, the main "location" for assigning authors to contributions is the spreadsheet.
-Authors are to self organize (e.g. through Mattermost) in order to do collaborative writing.
+Authors are to self organize (e.g., through Mattermost) in order to do collaborative writing.
 At the end, a single PR is submitted.

 ## How to contribute